jpfieber/jots-inbox-processor/README.md

 Automate moving files from your Inbox

-I have many ways of getting content into Obsidian, and the most basic is to dump it into my "Inbox".
-The Inbox is like a waiting room, files go there and are triaged.
-If a file was expected, like a bank statement, it's hurried off to it's appointment.
-If a file is unexpected, like something I clipped from the internet, then it will need to wait until I can find out more about it.  **Inbox Processor** is like the receptionist in that waiting room, directing files to where they need to go, or making them wait.
+I have many ways of getting content into my Obsidian vault, and the most basic is to dump it into my "Inbox".
+My Inbox is a temporary holding space where I put content that needs to be evaluated before it moves on to it's eventual home.  **Inbox Processor** is a tool to help automate some of that evaluation.
+By providing configurable Rules, you can have some files automatially moved elsewhere based on naming patterns and file types.

-The way it works is by setting up Rules based on patterns in your filenames.
-If a filename matches one of the rules, the file is sent to a specified folder, and organized there in a specified way.

 <a href="https://www.buymeacoffee.com/jpfieber" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="60"></a>